Frameworks

 Parameters:

-dim (int) – a natural number that determines the dimension in which the framework is realized
+dim (int) – A natural number that determines the dimension in which the framework is realized.

 Return type: